|Advanced Backpacking - Go Ultralight|

 Go Ultralight and improve your backpacking experience!

-Ultralight is a means to leaving your mind and spirit filled with, and fueled by the wilderness experience.
+Go Ultralight to leave your mind and spirit filled with, and fueled by the wilderness experience - long after you get off the trail.

 We've been told backpacks should weigh 25-33% of our body weight.
 Too heavy!
 How about 5-10%, or even 3% of your body weight.
 And without sacrificing much comfort!

-This website is for those forging a new sport beyond conventional mainstream.
-It will save you time and money to Go Ultralight: Time googling and researching; and Money in not buying heavy gear by shortcutting these tasks for you.
+Ultralight is for those forging a new sport beyond conventional mainstream.
+My website will save you time and money to Go Ultralight: Time googling and researching; and Money in not buying heavy gear by shortcutting these tasks for you.
 It'll guide you to Ultralight techniques, products, community, and world leaders.
 This curated list gives you the highest priority information in Red.

-My intent when I started this website is that it become a trusted reference for you.
+My intent when I started this website is that the content will become a trusted reference for you.

 Go Ultralight and have a Better Backpacking Experience!